oddstream/aoc/README.md

 The aim is to - eventually - do all puzzles from all years.
 Much of the code is quick-and-dirty and I'm sometimes surprised to get the right answer.
 Occasionally I ask GPT-4 for help with a function; I've given up on Google's Bard, which has yet to yield any correct answers.

 ## 2023
-Follow along day-by-day using Go.
+Follow along day-by-day using Go, redo solution in Lua, maybe AWK.

 Then go back to 2015 onwards finding solutions in other languages for each year, like Nim, Dart, Tcl, Ruby? ...